afterlogic/aurora-platform/README.md

 7. Now you are ready to open a URL pointing to the installation directory in your favorite web browser.

-8. Upon installing the product, you'll need to [configure your installation](https://afterlogic.com/docs/aurora-files/configuration).
+8. Upon installing the product, you'll need to configure your installation.
+Use instruction from any product of Aurora family, for example, [configuration of Aurora Files](https://afterlogic.com/docs/aurora-files/configuration).

 **IMPORTANT:**